nikobix/MMM-Nixie-Clock/README.md

 ![alt text](/img/MMM-Nixie-Clock.jpg)

+This module will float over other moudules, so you may need to adjust the position in the congif file.

 ## Using the module - moment.js

 To use this module, add the following configuration block to the modules array in the `config/config.js` file: